Swetamohan/CRUD-API/README.md

 ## Notes

--Uses express.json() middleware for parsing JSON.
+- Uses express.json() middleware for parsing JSON.
--MongoDB must be running locally or use a cloud URI (MongoDB Atlas).
+- MongoDB must be running locally or use a cloud URI (MongoDB Atlas).
--API tested using Insomnia.
+- API tested using Insomnia.